laurelherting/lmh-headspace/AWS/examTips.md

   * create Alarms - like for auto scaling
   * Events - respond to state changes in AWS resources
   * Logs - aggregate, monitor, store logs

+* Q: AWS services to use if you'd like to be notified when you have crossed a billing threshold?
+* A: budgets and cloudwatch

 ### AWS Quick Start
 Way of deploying evironments quickly, using CloudFormation templates built by